Will negative publicity, lengthy rollout of TSTV affect sales?

 From what we have seen, there has been a huge supportive following by the average Nigerian pay-tv consumer who feel cheated by the long running monopoly of DSTV, who have been able to position themselves as the top market shareholders.

-But there are of course a couple Nigerians who do not have a problem with paying DSTV’s premium, do not really count the model DSTV operates on as much of a rip-off.
-The singular factor here being their capacity to afford the price conveniently.
+But there are of course a couple Nigerians who do not have a problem with subscribing to DSTV’s premium, they do not really count the model DSTV operates on as much of a rip-off - The major factor here being their capacity to afford the price DSTV offers conveniently, up to the premium bouquets.

 ALSO READ: Don't be in a hurry to roll out red carpet for TSTV